Neighbourhood planning: step by step

 Stage 1: Designating a neighbourhood area

-Parish or Town Councils in Cotswold District will decide whether they want to proceed with neighbourhood planning.
+Parish or Town Councils in Cotswold District will decide if and when they want to proceed with neighbourhood planning.
 The first formal stage is to make a submission for designation of Neighbourhood Area to us.
 We anticipate the boundary will either be the parish boundary, or a combination of parishes.

 Stage 2: Preparing the plan

 Local people need to collect evidence and develop their ideas for what they want to see in their area.
-A Neighbourhood Plan must be in conformity with existing planning policy, and cannot propose less development than is proposed by the Local Plan.
+A Neighbourhood Plan must be in conformity with existing planning policy, and cannot propose less development than the Local Plan.

 Stage 3: Independent check

-Once a neighbourhood plan has been prepared, an independent examiner will check that it meets the right basic standards.
-If the plan doesn’t meet the right standards, the examiner will recommend changes.
-The planning authority will then need to consider the examiner’s views and decide whether to make those changes.
+Once a neighbourhood plan has been prepared, an independent examiner will check that it meets the legal requirements - the 'Basic Conditions'.
+If the plan doesn’t meet the Basic conditions, the examiner will recommend changes or can fail the plan.
+The planning authority will then need to consider the examiner’s views and make a decision on the next steps.

 Stage 4: Community referendum

-We will organise a referendum on any plan that meets the basic standards.
+We will organise a referendum on any plan that passes examination.
 If more than 50 per cent of people voting in the referendum support the plan, then the local planning authority must bring it into force.

 Stage 5: Legal Force

-If the neighbourhood plan is supported by a referendum, it then needs to be ‘made’ by Cotswold District Council to enter into legal force - the plan will have to be formally agreed at a Council meeting.
+If the neighbourhood plan is supported by a referendum, it will be ‘made’ by Cotswold District Council to enter into legal force.

 Stage 6: Implementation

-Once a neighbourhood plan is in force, it carries legal weight.
-The Local Planning Authority, and in some instance the Planning Inspectorate and the Secretary of State will be obliged, by law, to take what it says into account when they consider proposals for development in the neighbourhood.
+Once a neighbourhood plan is in force, it carries legal weight in planning decisions.
+The Local Planning Authority, and where applicable, the Planning Inspectorate and the Secretary of State will be obliged, by law, to take what it says into account when they consider proposals for development in the neighbourhood.